Providing radically affordable online Christian education

 with over 7,000 students.

-Our Mission is to transform lives through Jesus, Justice and Technology.
+Our Mission is to use online education to transform lives through Jesus, Justice and Technology.

 City Vision was initially founded to provide online Christian education to staff at evangelical organizations serving the poor as well as their program participants.
 While this still remains a core focus, we have since expanded to also provide Christian education to students pursuing nonprofit and counseling careers.
 See our Statement of Faith.